 Managed Threat Response Standard and Advanced offer a choice of three response levels:

 - Notification: When the Sophos MTR team detects a threat event or attack, it will notify, but will not take action on its own.
-You get a report on the cause and detection with actionable steps to fix the hazard on your own.
+You get a report on the cause and detection with actionable steps to remediate the threat on your own.

 - Collaboration: The Sophos MTR team works with your own IT team, or with an external IT firm if desired, to respond to the appropriate threats.